 Here’s how it works.

-Inside of you is an intelligent, energetic system that maintains health and balance.
+Because inside of you is an intelligent, energetic system that maintains health and balance.

-Einstein showed us that everything is made of, and radiates energy.
+Einstein showed us that everything is made of and radiates energy.
 This subtle form of energy supports, shapes and enlivens our physical body and activates our lives.

 Numerous cultures have described this energy and called it by many names: prana, baraka, pneuma, spirit, wakan, material force, vital force, orgone, ether and ruach.